everettknudsen/BME547FinalProject/README.md

 The download option opens a window with a dropdown menu containing the filenames of a user's uploaded images.
 Choosing a filename shows the original image as well as corresponding processed images, if any were created.
 The user can select images to download.

 #### Database structure
 Normal and processed images are separated from one another in the database to allow for ease of querying the database should the user wish to download a previously processed imaged in the future.
 It also allows for the user to retain their initial image and makes comparative display easier on the back end.
+Download as `.jpg`, `.png` or `.tiff` file.

 `MongoDB`, an extremely popular database service, was used to construct the database for this image processor.
 Each user has a unique entry within the larger database based on the email.
 Email was chosen because it is unique to the user.
 For example, while could be different users with the last name Smith, only one user can have the email `stan_the_duke_fan@gmail.com`.
 Within each user, we keep running lists of dictionaries containing image information.
 Images are stored with the name of the image as a key and the image data as a value.
 Other keys contain metrics such as upload timestamp, latency (for processed images), file size, and processing type.
 Structuring the database with lists of dictionaries made it easy to append values each time a user added an image.
+### Logging
+All logging is saved to a file called `image_processor.log`

+### Unit Testing
+Unit testing is performed in `test_gui.py` and `test_image_encoding_tests.py`.

 ### Using the Image Processor
 1. First, run the `GUI.py` script in the terminal.
 The login screen will appear.